Tag: learn

 Psalm 122; Isaiah 61:1–9; John 15:1–8 (read online ⧉)

-The year of the Lord’s is probably not this year.
+The year of the Lord’s favor is probably not this year.
 The ever-changing nature of this year, and all the odd and bad things that are going on would in no way seem to be the harbinger of the Lord’s favor.

 What if, however, we are looking at it wrong?
 Perhaps instead of looking at the disasters and troubles, we should be looking for God.
 Who or what is God stirring around us?
 If we become too obsessed with the world, we could miss God.

-Isaiah’s words aren’t necessarily comfortable, either, especially to those who are in or who have advantages (even if they are unaware).
+Isaiah’s words aren’t necessarily comfortable, either, especially to those who are in power or who have advantages (even if they are unaware).
 God doesn’t seek, necessarily, to make us comfortable (though God will comfort us).
-God seeks to change us from the inside out.
+God seeks to us from the inside out.
 Often, though, we only change (or seek change) under stress.
 Well, there’s plenty of stress now.

 Rejoice in suffering because God is with us.
 Not because it’s fun.